 Last month, I had the pleasure of talking to Sarah L’Estrange of ABC Radio National.
 We discussed all things to do with At the Edge of the Solid World and its place on the Miles Franklin shortlist, and now, ahead of the announcement of the winner this week, our conversation has gone to air in a special episode of The Book Show focusing on all six shortlisted novels.
-You can download the full program at the ABC Radio National website.
+You can listen to the full program at the ABC Radio National website, or download it here as an MP3; my section of the program begins at 41:00.

 Geordie Williamson has an overview of the Miles Franklin shortlist in today’s Australian.
 Here’s his take on the big picture: